Akatsuki96/ML_Project/README.md

 Since it was produced on windows, it has some windows character (like '^M').
 We have to erase them through the command: perl -p -e 's/\r$//' heart.csv heart.csv:

 	1) Download heart.csv from https://www.kaggle.com/ronitf/heart-disease-uci
-	2) perl -p -e 's/\r$//' heart.csv heart.csv to remove windows characters
+	2) perl -p -e 's/\r$//' PATH/heart.csv > heart.csv to remove windows characters

 ## Programs and Description:
 1) graph.plx: Program which execute the Posterior Rule and the Prior Rule.